kaleidos-ventures/taiga/python/docs/tokens.md

 - From `taiga.tokens.Token`:
   - `token_type: str`: is a string, unique, to identify the token
-  - `lifetime: timedelta`: used to define the lifetime of a token
+  - `lifetime: timedelta | None`: used to define the lifetime of a token. `None` to define non-expiring tokens
+  - `object_id_field: str = "id"`: the field of the model to store in the token
+  - `object_id_claim: str = "object_id"`: the key used in the token to store the model value

 - From `taiga.tokens.DenylistMixin`:
   - `is_unique: bool = False`: `True` to allows to have a single active token per user